 Children in Mokolo East in Boroli, Uganda used to only wash their legs, not their whole bodies.
 With the nearest well three kilometres away, access to and availability of water was a significant challenge for community members.

-Since Canadian Lutheran World Relief (CLWR) established another well in 2015, community members have enough water close at hand to meet all their needs including bathing, cooking, drinking and laundry.
+Your support made it possible for another well to be established in the community in 2015.
+Since then, community members have enough water close at hand to meet all their needs including bathing, cooking, drinking and laundry.

-Uganda hosts more than 875,000 South Sudanese refugees and more are arriving every day.
-With funding from Global Affairs Canada and Canadian Lutherans, CLWR is working with our partner Lutheran World Federation Uganda (LWF) to meet the water needs of both refugees and the members of communities that are hosting them.
+Uganda hosts more than 1 million South Sudanese refugees* and more are arriving every day.
+Thanks to your generosity and funding from Global Affairs Canada, CLWR is working with Lutheran World Federation Uganda (LWF) to meet the water needs of both refugees and the members of communities that are hosting them.

 The establishment of the additional well in Mokolo East has reduced the distance members of the area’s 71 households need to travel to access water.
 As it’s a newer well, it is also easier to pump water since the water source isn’t running dry and the pump doesn’t need any repairs.

 “There’s a big difference because this time we don’t suffer getting water,” says Kevin.
 “This borehole [well] has enough water.”

 The water users’ committee that Kevin chairs is comprised of nine members.
 Membership fees are 1000 shillings, or approximately 40 cents, per month and provide unlimited water access.
 The funds are used to cover any maintenance and repair costs.

 This monthly membership fee allows families to save substantially on water costs.
 At the other well, it cost 100 shillings to fill a 20-litre jerry can.
 With a family’s average use of four 20 litre jerry cans per day—up to ten on laundry day—they could pay close to the month’s membership fee for one day’s worth of water.
 To avoid waiting in line, there was an option of paying an “express fee” of 500 shillings per 20-litre jerry can.